dalt74/huawei-conexant/README.txt

 P.S.:

 The sync script is called only when changing volume.

-But I'm shure you're smart enough to setup <your_favorite_DE> to call a sync script on boot
+But I'm shure you're smart enough to setup <your_favorite_DE/distro> to call a sync script on boot

+P.P.S.:

+Don't forget to check SELinux logs if SELinux is enabled.

+It may (and will) reject access acpid scripts from accessing device